Enteee/duckpond.ch/_drafts/reMarkable.md

 But this is just a guess.
 If you have a better idea about what might be going wrong, I am curious to hear about them in the comment section.
 Having spent quite a few hours on this issue, I finally gave up getting the Linux client to work.
-Therfore I started looking for open source alternatives:
+Therefore I started looking for open source alternatives:

 ## Accessing the reMarkable API With [rMAPI]